larson-group/clubb_release/Readme.txt

          c) CASE:  The subdirectory within ARCHIVE to put this tuning runs specific results in.

-         d) HOC:  The path to the HOC main level directory.
+         d) CLUBB:  The path to the CLUBB main level directory.
 This is the directory above ens_tune_xyz, where the tuner is being run from.